HypeCrazed/HypeCrazed/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on C# applications.
+- 🔭 Proficient in C#.
 - 🌱 I’m currently learning C#, HTML, and JavaScript.
 - 📫 How to reach me: hypecrazed on Discord.